sahanpoornaka/geo_coordinates/README.md

 ## How to use

-The code contains examples for APIs from Google, Here and ArcGIS.
+The code contains examples for using the APIs from Google, Here and ArcGIS.
 In practice you might only need one service.
 Copy only the function for your preferred.

 ### Code